 In December 2002, a number of new features were added, including torpedoes, renegades, planetary creatures, bouncy blobs, and the high-score list.
 There were also a number of minor additions, such as planets appearing larger in the long-range scan, etc.

-Thanks to Margaret Fulford, Gordon MacDonald, Jan Pajak, and Gareth Roberts for helpful suggestions along the way.
+Thanks to Margaret Fulford, Gordon MacDonald, Jan Pajak, Gareth Roberts, and Emile LeBlanc for helpful suggestions along the way.

 [Return to my Applets Page]